-If you are like me, I tend to get a bit impatience with these kinds of things and that is one of the reasons why I carry multiple ways to start a fire on me.
-I also carry dry tinder because there is no guaranteed you will find something dry that will burn long enough to get a fire started in damp weather.
+If you are like me, I tend to get a bit impatient with these kinds of things and that is one of the reasons why I carry multiple ways to start a fire on me.
+I also carry dry tinder because there is no guarantee you will find something dry that will burn long enough to get a fire started in damp weather.

 There are several different fire starting tender for sale and I have found the UST WetFire Tinder to be great for starting fire in wet weather.
 They stay lit for a long period allowing the limbs and sticks to dry out.
 You can also build your own and I will be putting together a video on some ways to do this.

 There are several ways to start a fire outdoors such as:

 - Bow Drill